bigfix/developer.bigfix.com/site/pages/rest-api/api/analysis.md

 **Response:** Analysis ID number.
 {% endrestapi %}

-{% restapi "analysis/{site type}/{site name}/{analysis id}", "POST", "Create an analysis with the supplied XML in the specified site." %}
+{% restapi "analysis/{site type}/{site name}", "POST", "Create an analysis with the supplied XML in the specified site." %}
 **Request:** Complete XML for the object in the body of the request.

 **Request Schema:** BES.xsd

 **Response Schema:** BES.xsd

+**Note:** For backward compatibility, this action still accepts an id but ignore it even if referencing a non-existing object.
 {% endrestapi %}

 {% restapi "analysis/{site type}/{site name}/{analysis id}", "DELETE", "Delete and deactivate an analysis." %}